Wahoo Fitness ELEMNT ROAM Review

 - Notifications: Text and phone call notifications are displayed on your device.
 They can also be turned off with the Do Not Disturb feature if you're in the zone.

-- Other Integrations: You can sync up cool new toys like electronic gear shifters, muscle oxygen sensors, and, of course, power meters.
+- Other Integrations: You can sync up cool new toys like electronic gear shifters, muscle oxygen sensors, smart trainers, and, of course, power meters.

 One of the awesome things that sets this device apart is its use of such a broad array of navigational satellites.
 It can use GPS, Glonass, BEIDOU Galileo, and QZSS, making it among the most reliable navigational devices out there.
 As for actual navigation, there's certainly no lack of options for this sweet little device.
 Take a look at the major features below.